pouriavj/react-contacts-app/README.md

 A simple React project demonstrating reusable components, props, mapping, and styling by rendering a list of fictional contact cards.

+> \[!NOTE\]
-> **Note:** This is a small learning project built to practice React components, props, and mapping.
+> This is a small learning project built to practice React components, props, and mapping.
 ---

 ## Table of Contents